-23. No development shall commence unless and until the Company has secured the implementation of a programme of archaeological works in accordance with a written scheme of investigation, including archaeological walkover survey which has been submitted by the applicant, agreed by West of Scotland Archaeology Service and approved by the Council, as Planning Authority.
-Thereafter the developer shall ensure that the programme of archaeological works is fully implemented and that all recording and recovery of archaeological resources within the development site is undertaken to the satisfaction of the Council, as Planning Authority in agreement with the Wets of Scotland Archaeology Service.
-The approved programme of archaeological works shall be implemented in full.
+21. No development shall take place within the development site as outlined in red on the approved plan until the developer has secured the implementation of a programme of archaeological works in accordance with a written scheme of investigation which has been submitted by the applicant, agreed by the West of Scotland Archaeology Service, and approved by the Planning Authority.
+Thereafter the developer shall ensure that the programme of archaeological works is fully implemented and that all recording and recovery of archaeological resources within the development site is undertaken to the satisfaction of the Planning Authority in agreement with the West of Scotland Archaeology Service.